Zhiting (May) Mei

 prof_pic.jpg

 Hi!
-I’m a second-year PhD Student at IRoM Lab in Princeton.
+I’m a third-year PhD Student at IRoM Lab in Princeton.

 Aside from research, my interests range from painting, making art videos, playing the piano (and guitar), to figure skating, dancing, and karate.